cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 APB PLL can be reset in the following 3 ways:

+**Software Reset via Control Register**
-- When RESET bitfield in the CSR REG_CTL is '1', only the PLL TOP is reset then clocks to all the dividers are reset to '0'.
+When the RESET bitfield in the REG_CTL CSR is set to '1', only the PLL top module is reset.
+As a result, clock outputs to all dividers are driven to '0'.

+**Global Reset via HRESETn**
-- When HRESETn pin is low, all the registers are reseted and the PLL TOP is reset, then clocks to all the dividers are reset to '0'.
+When the HRESETn pin is deasserted (low), all configuration registers are reset, and the PLL top module is also reset.
+Consequently, clocks to all dividers are driven to '0'.

+**Local Reset via rst_ni**
-- When rst_ni is low, all the dividers and muxs are reseted.
+When the rst_ni pin is deasserted (low), all dividers and multiplexers (muxes) are reset.
+In dividers, the counter and clock are driven to '0'.
+In mux, Bypass bit or select line is driven to '0'.

 System Architecture: